 - Click the Search button

-- In the Search Query line, either select an existing search from the drop-down list, or to start a new search, click the Configuration menu button
+In the Search Query line, either select an existing search from the drop-down list, or to start a new search, click the Configuration menu buttonand then click New.

 Note that the criteria available for selection change depending on the currently selected line.